Office Electrical Safety Checklist

 • Make sure all electrical equipment is properly grounded.
 This includes outlets, plugs, cords, and light fixtures.

 • Inspect electrical equipment regularly for signs of wear or damage.
-If you see any frayed wires, cracked insulation, or other damaged parts, replace the equipment immediately.
+If you see frayed wires, cracked insulation, or other damaged parts, replace the equipment immediately.

 • Do not overload outlets or extension cords.
 This can cause a fire hazard.